 \subsubsection{Visualization of DynTTA Output}

-We visualize the output of DynTTA in the non-blind setting.
-We show augmented images and output image by DynTTA for level five \textit{Unseen} corruptions in Figure~\ref{fig:out_image}.
-The bottom two rows of augmented images are almost black, except for the bottom right, so hard for us to see what they show, but this is because high-pass filters remove low-frequency domains that are visible to humans. \textit{Speckle Noise} image is denoised and \textit{Gaussian Blur} image is sharpened.
-The corruption in \textit{Spatter} and \textit{Saturate} images have not been removed, but the shape and texture of the object are enhanced.
+The output of DynTTA in the non-blind setting is visualized. \Cref{fig:out_image} shows augmented images and output image by DynTTA for level-five \textit{Unseen} corruptions.
+The bottom two rows of augmented images are almost black, except for the bottom right, so it is hard to see what they show, but this is because high-pass filters remove low-frequency domains that are visible to humans. \textit{Speckle Noise} image is denoised and \textit{Gaussian Blur} image is sharpened.
+The corruptions in the \textit{Spatter} and \textit{Saturate} images have not been removed, but the shape and texture of the object are enhanced.